Network Solutions: Set up G Suite MX records

 - Select Advanced DNS and click Continue.

-- Scroll down to Mail Servers (MX Records) and click Edit MX Records.
+- Under Mail Servers (MX Records) and click Edit MX Records.

 - In the G Suite Setup Wizard, check the I have opened the control panel for my domain box.